zenml-io/zenml/docs/book/guides/low-level-api/chapter-1.md

 There are some things to note:

 * As this step has multiple outputs, we need to use the `zenml.steps.step_output.Output` class to indicate the names of each output.
-If there was only one, we did not need to do this.
+If there was only one, we would not have to do this.
 * We could have returned the `tf.keras.datasets.mnist` directly but we wanted to persist the actual data (for caching purposes), rather than the dataset object.

 Now we can go ahead and create a pipeline with one step to make sure this step works: